-Zadar is complete with Venetian ruins and historic old town ambience, but it also has its fair share of modern advances.
-On the sea front, find a giant sea organ played by the sea, and a solar powered dance floor.
+Zadar is complete with Venetian ruins and historic old town ambiance, but it also has its fair share of modern advances.
+On the seafront, find a giant sea organ played by the sea, and a solar-powered dance floor.

 , creating a breathtakingly archaic feel as you walk among the white stone walls.
 The island hub of Hvar is within easy reach and is definitely worth a visit, even if just for a day.

 The mountain range Biokovo forms quite possibly the most heart-stopping backdrop to Baška Voda’s waterfront.